Back to blog

 This fits any studio that wants full review coverage without full-time headcount.
 It works especially well for:

-• Solo developers who cannot justify a CM but need better than manual.
+• Solo devs who can't justify a CM but need better than manual.

-• Games in Early Access with heavy review flow that fluctuates.
+• Games in Early Access with review flow that spikes and dips.

-• Overnight and weekend coverage that would otherwise be a gap.
+• Overnight and weekend coverage that'd otherwise be a blind spot.

 Where does it fall short?
-AI cannot replace a real personal connection for high-profile community moments.
-A viral Reddit thread about your game, a streamer controversy, a player sharing something deeply personal: those need a human.
-AI handles the 80% of daily review responses.
-The other 20% still needs a person.
+AI can't replace a real human connection for high-profile moments.
+A viral Reddit thread about your game, a streamer controversy, a player sharing something deeply personal — those need a person.
+AI handles the daily 80%.
+The other 20% still needs you.

-And be honest with yourself about the maintenance.
-AI response quality depends on the context you provide.
-If you do not update your known issues list or feed it your patch notes, the AI generates responses based on outdated information.
+And be honest with yourself about maintenance.
+AI response quality depends on the context you feed it.
+If you don't update your known issues list or give it your patch notes, it's generating responses based on outdated info.
 Garbage in, garbage out.

 The hybrid approach: when to combine methods

-The best studios do not pick one approach.
+The best studios don't pick one approach.
 They layer them.

-The most common combo is AI drafts with manual oversight.
-AI generates a draft for every review, you skim and approve each one, tweaking anything that sounds off.
+Most common combo: AI drafts with manual oversight.
+AI generates a draft for every review, you skim and approve each one, tweak anything that sounds off.
 Total time drops from 2-3 hours to 10-20 minutes per day.
 You keep personal control without staring at a blank text box.

-If you already have a CM, let them handle Discord, forums, social media, and community events while AI covers the volume work of Steam review responses.
+Already have a CM?
+Let them handle Discord, forums, social media, and community events while AI covers the volume work of Steam review responses.
 The CM reviews AI output and handles escalations.
 This frees them for relationship work instead of repetitive response writing.

-A third option: respond personally to reviews on your flagship title (the game where your voice matters most) and let AI handle your back catalog.
+Third option: respond personally to reviews on your flagship title — the game where your voice matters most — and let AI handle the back catalog.
 Older titles, smaller games, maintenance-mode products.
-This is common for developers or publishers with 3+ titles.
+I see this a lot with developers and publishers running 3+ titles.

 Which approach fits your studio